-Technology makes everyday life almost anywhere in the world easier!
-With just a few taps on your phone, you literally can plan everything.
-Vietnam is not behind on all these innovative advantages both for the benefit of locals and expats, which makes it a country where you should move next.
+Technology can make everyday life anywhere in the world so much easier.
+With just a few taps on your phone, you can literally plan everything.
+Vietnam is not behind on all these innovative advantages, both among locals, expats, and travelers.

 There are various ways to move around Vietnam, from buses, cars, motorbikes, bicycles, and even boats are fairly useful depending on your location.

-Offers service both for cars and motorbike, Grab solves your issue with transportation especially if you don’t feel like driving around yourself.
-Grab and Taxi Mai Linh also offers delivery whereas they can pick up the good you need or goods that you need to send.
-You can set up your payment method through your card too for cashless travels.
-These apps are massively used in big cities like Hanoi and Ho Chi Minh.
+Grab also offers delivery services where they can pick up the goods you need and bring them to you or goods that you need to send to someone.
+You can set up your payment method through your card, too, for easy cashless travel.
+These apps are used massively popular in big cities like Hanoi and Ho Chi Minh.

 TripGo and BusMap

 If you often take public buses, TripGo and BusMap are two apps that will definitely come in handy.
 These two can show you all of the route options, ticket prices, and even how to get to the nearest pickup point.

 Taking a bus is also the cheapest way to get around the city.
 It can be a little complicated and intimidating, though, but these apps do help.

 Not really an app (they have one, but it’s not very reliable), 12.go.asia is one of our to-go websites to book our overland transportation in Vietnam.